ekataglobal/github-companion/README.md

  - `grant` - Grants access to the selected team on your forks.
  - `list-teams` - List teams in the selected organization.
+ - `protect` - Secures a repository.
+ - `protect-team` - Secures all repositories of a team.

 ## Options